Dr. Tia Jolie Phillips

-Tia Jolie Phillips is an entrepreneur, a philosopher, a philanthropist, a scholar, an athlete, a writer, a musician and a skilled aviator.
+SUMMARY: Tia Jolie Phillips is an entrepreneur, a philosopher, a philanthropist, a scholar, an athlete, a writer, a musician and a skilled aviator.
 She has several business interests and she is active in many local charitable endeavors.
-Tia Jolie’s professional work has included health & wellness consultancy, creative real estate financing, debt arbitration, negotiations and real wealth development.
+Tia Jolie’s professional work has included health & wellness consultancy, creative real estate financing, debt arbitration, negotiations, media relations and real wealth development and protection.
 Her core competencies include public speaking, sales training & motivation and persuasive writing.
 Her activities, however, always include family & flying whenever possible.

-Captain Tia Jolie Phillips, an airline pilot for JetBlue Airways, serves as the command pilot on an Embraer E-190 flying throughout the Americas and The Caribbean.
-Previously, Tia Jolie flew corporate clients as a pilot-for-hire in the Hawker 400XP/Beech Jet 400A, then later served in those airplanes as a flight instructor and a pilot check airman.
-Tia Jolie also holds FAA type ratings in the Airbus A320 and the Boeing 737.
+Tia Jolie is also an airline Captain for JetBlue Airways where she serves as the command pilot on an Embraer E-190 flying throughout the Americas and The Caribbean.
+Previously, Tia Jolie flew corporate clients as a pilot-for-hire in the Hawker 400XP/Beech Jet 400A, then later served in those airplanes as a flight instructor and a pilot check airman for Flight Safety Corporation.
+Tia Jolie also holds FAA type ratings in the Airbus A320 and the Boeing 737, among others.
 These civilian aeronautical ratings supplement her worldwide flying experience as a military aircraft commander in the Lockheed C-141B Starlifter and domestically as an Air Force instructor pilot in the Northrup T-38A Talon.

 As a musician, Tia Jolie was the lead jazz trumpeter both in school and at the Interlochen Fine Arts Academy.
 She also played in marching bands, pep bands, and solo & ensemble competitions.
 In college, she toured and competed as a soprano bugler in the U.S. Air Force Academy Drum & Bugle Corps.
 In 1995, Tia Jolie taught herself to play the bass guitar and has since played in jazz groups and rock bands.
-Today, “TJ” as her band mates call her, plays bass guitar for a high-energy rock band that she founded in 2015, called CrossOver.
+Today, she plays bass guitar for a high-energy rock band that she founded in 2015, called CrossOver.

 As a high school senior, Tia Jolie competed for and won an appointment to the U.S. Air Force Academy through Michigan’s Senator Donald Riegle.
 In 1981, she graduated with honors and all A’s as salutatorian (2nd of 409 students) from Lee M. Thurston High School in Redford, Michigan.
 Ten days later, she reported for Basic Cadet Training for the U.S. Air Force Academy in Colorado Springs, Colorado, and spent the next four years earning the right to fulfill her dream of being a military aviator.